kantondev/stringine/README.md

 The reason why we have lighter features that a developer could implement themselves is being all-in-one: a developer only has to use Stringine and no other modules or implementations to achieve even the simplest functionality in their application!

 A developer can also easily move the exact same line of code to another language and achieve the same result: that's what Stringine is all about.

-### Collaborate

-Stringine is currently under development and there's still a lot to be done!
-If you want to help, you are welcome to contribute.